giraffebot/fix-rym/README.md

 since i assume you use rateyourmusic i'm ~giraffebot and if stuff goes wrong with this you should definitely message me about it

+right now it sorta loads slowly. i'm looking into ways to make some of it faster since a lot of it seems to run when the window loads. if you actually know something about this sort of thing you should tell me or make a pull request or something

 progress:
 - i have only actually done the homepage, although the navbar will presumably render everywhere
 - sorry